Government Mohindra College: Campus

 The 21 acre Mohindra College campus is outside the Patiala walled city opposite the National Institute of Sports, Patiala.

-The college facilities include the Central Library, the Computer Center, the Health Center, the girls hostel, an auditorium with a seating capacity of 600, a botanical garden and elaborate sports infrastructure, particularly for cricket and swimming.
+The college facilities include the Central Library, the Computer Center, the Health Center, the girls hostel, an auditorium with a seating capacity of 600, a botanical garden, and sports infrastructure, particularly for cricket and swimming.

 History

 Then Viceroy of India Lord Northbrook laid the foundation stone for the main building of the college in 1875.
 It was named after Maharaja Mahendra Singh of Patiala, (also spelled as Mohindar Singh) when he died suddenly in 1876.
 Mohindra College was initially affiliated to the University of Calcutta; at the time, Calcutta was the capital of British Raj.

 In 1882 the University of Punjab was established in Lahore, and Mohindra College became one of its first affiliated colleges.
 Following the partition of India in 1947, the college came under purview of the Punjab University, Chandigarh and, in 1962, under the Punjabi University of Patiala.